Persona 3 Reload: Presentation

+The protagonist studies with his friends, in one of many brand new hangout scenes in Reload.

 The character models and assets have been remade from the ground up to be presented as more proportionate relative to the environment design in a similar vein to Persona 5s art direction, which is also reflected in the revamped lighting engine and the number of non-playable characters that populate the playable areas of the game, both of which have been improved upon when contrasted with the original game.
-Performance has also been increased from all previous versions' 30 frames per second (FPS), to up to 60 FPS at up to 4K resolution (3840x2160) on PlayStation 5, Windows and Xbox Series X. Reload contains additional scenes not featured in the original game or any of its re-releases, including new party interactions, dialogue, and voiced cutscenes.
+Performance has also been increased from all previous versions' 30 frames per second (FPS), to up to 60 FPS at up to 4K resolution (3840x2160) on PlayStation 5, Windows and Xbox Series X. The Nintendo Switch 2 version of the game, which originally shipped with a resolution output of 1080p and consistent 30FPS performance across both docked and handheld configurations, was updated by Atlus in December 2025 to add a 'Performance Mode' preset that increased the framerate to 60FPS in TV Mode.
+Reload contains additional scenes not featured in the original game or any of its re-releases, including new party interactions, dialogue, and voiced cutscenes.
 Every Social Link route is now completely voiced.
 Exploration within Tartarus also features additional dialogue amongst the party depending on who is taken into the dungeon.
 The animated cutscenes from the original PlayStation 2 version of Persona 3 have been recreated.

 The Japanese voice cast reprised their respective roles, alongside Shinya Takahashi, who serves as Koromaru's dedicated voice actor after previously voicing him in the four-part Persona 3 The Movie film series.
 The main English voice cast from previous games has been entirely re-cast for Reload, including the protagonist (Aleks Le), Mitsuru Kirijo (Allegra Clark), Yukari Takeba (Heather Gonzalez), Junpei Iori (Zeno Robinson), Aigis (Dawn Bennett), Akihiko Sanada (Alejandro Saab), Fuuka Yamagishi (Suzie Yeung), Shinjiro Aragaki (Justice Slocum) and Ken Amada (Justine Lee).
 Kirk Thornton voices Igor, the proprietor of the Velvet Room, reprising his role from the English dub of Persona 5 (2016).